vishal230400/eRUPT_Tasks/task1/README.md

 - Commit T2.
 Would T2 be aborted?
 Explain why.
 - Commit T1.
 Would T1 be aborted?
 Explain why.
 ```
-- When T1 reads K1 and K2, it sees the initial values ("Value1" and "Value2").
+- When T1 reads K1, it sees the initial values ("Value1").
 However, before T1 commits, T2 reads K2 ("Value2") and updates K1 to "UpdatedByT2".
 T2 successfully commits because there are no conflicts at that point.
-- When T1 tries to commit, FoundationDB detects that T1 has read stale data (the old value of K2) and is trying to update K2 based on that stale information.
+- When T1 tries to commit, FoundationDB detects that T1 uses old data and is trying to update K2 based on that stale information.
 Since T2 has already committed and modified K1, committing T1 would lead to an inconsistent state.
 Therefore, FoundationDB aborts T1 to maintain data integrity and consistency.
 - To resolve this conflict, T1 would need to retry its transaction, starting from the beginning, to ensure it has the latest data before making any modifications.
 - In summary, T2 commits successfully, while T1 is aborted due to a transaction conflict caused by reading stale data and attempting to modify a key that has been updated by another transaction.
 - **Accomplishment**: Successfully created a Java Maven project to interact with FoundationDB, and understand Transaction conflicts.